letoosh/pazo/README.md

 **Happy gaming! 🎮✨**

-*Help Pazo find all the clues and escape from Investnum!*
+*Help Pazo the Bird find all the clues and escape!*